 - 1. Make sure you have full sun light at midday, that there are no clouds and no shadows on any part of the array.
-Then verify power coming out of the controller.
-Look at the LCD screen and read the voltage, current and power.
+Then verify power going into the controller by measuring the voltage and current.
 Check this against the pump chart for your specific application. - 2.
 If the power is correct for your pump model and array size then make sure the pump wires are connected to the proper terminals.
 If two wires are reversed the motor will be running in reverse.
 It may still pump but not at the full rated output. - 3.
 If the wires are correct verify that your system does not have any leaks where water can be lost.
 If you cannot determine the problem, contact Sun Pumps for further assistance.